• Skip to primary navigation

 Overview • Galleries (See Galleries) • Monthly Themes • Field Trips • Speakers • Projects

-This article provides an overview of the online OLLI Photo Club (OPC) Galleries, including a) a description of the main OPC Galleries, b) a reference for viewing, commenting upon, and uploading photos to specific galleries, and c) guidelines for the monthly competitions.
+This article provides an overview of the online OLLI Photo Club (OPC) Galleries, including a) a description of the main OPC Galleries, b) a reference for viewing and uploading photos to specific galleries, and c) guidelines for the monthly competitions.

 1. Overview

 On April 1, 2016 the OPC transitioned photo sharing operations from the PBase photo repository service to the SmugMug service.
-All photos from PBase have been moved to SmugMug, and the gallery structure of PBase has been replicated on SmugMug.
-PBase is still available for viewing photos as of 2018.01.08.
+All photos from PBase have been moved to SmugMug, and the gallery structure of PBase has been replicated in SmugMug.
+PBase is still available for viewing photos as of January 7, 2022 but has not been updated since 2016.
 Following are the links to each system:

 2. Galleries